-Easter eggs, they’re scrumptious!
+Easter eggs, what scrumptious things!
 Mmmm.
-But this isn’t a post about the ones you eat guys!
-I’m talking about the hidden pages of the Book of Mozilla.
+Yet, this isn’t a post about the ones you eat guys!
+I’m talking about the hidden pages of the Book of Mozilla (ooooh!).

-Easter eggs are usually triggered by pressing a hidden button or pressing keys in a certain order.
+Easter eggs are usually triggered by pressing hidden buttons or keys in a certain order.
 Here are some other ways they can be hidden:

 For the unaware, easter eggs, in context of software, are little bits of undocumented code developers add to an application.
 They could encompass anything, from a hidden credits screen to a jumping object(Spoiler Alert: WinRAR) to a hitherto unheard of 256th level in Pac-Man to even a whole flight simulator.

-They are often included to display to show persoality quirks of a particular developer or just to add light humour to an otherwise mundane program.
+They are often included to display the eccentricities of particular developers or just to add light humour to an otherwise mundane program.

 Unfortunately, Microsoft doesn’t include them anymore, because of a policy called Trustworthy Computing that they introduced in 2002.
 Nevertheless, their earlier products have tons of them!
 Here’s an exhaustive list of the ones discovered (so far).